-REF ACTION LEAD SUPPORT TIMEFRAME COST 4.1.1 Prioritise service and infrastructure solutions to reduce and capture municipal waste emissions.
-Continue to capture and reuse methane gas emissions from the Drysdale municipal landfill.
-City Short Low 4.1.2 Implement a pilot food waste collection service for residents by 2022.
-City Short Med 4.1.3 Investigate opportunities to manage residual waste, such as an organic waste processing facility to support the circular economy by 2022.
-City Barwon Water, G21 councils and Wyndham City Council Short Med
+Ref Action Lead Support Cost 4.1.1 Prioritise service and infrastructure solutions to reduce and capture municipal waste emissions, which continuing to capture and reuse methane gas emissions from the Drysdale municipal landfill to produce energy.
+City Low 4.1.2 Implement a pilot food waste collection service for residents by 2022.
+City Med 4.1.3 Investigate opportunities to manage residual waste, such as an organic waste processing facility to support the circular economy by 2022.
+City Barwon Water G21 councils and Wyndham City Council Med